-Architecture is a science of buildings.
+Architecture is the science of buildings.

 It’s the art of planning, designing, and constructing buildings.